 There’s enough cheesecake in this dessert to justify its cheesecake status.
-Likewise, there’s enough pumpkin and spice to make it pumpkiny.
+Likewise, there’s enough pumpkin spice to make it pumpkiny.
 As my tween would say, “It’s like a pumpkin pie and a cheesecake got married.
 This is their baby.”
+Or something like that.

 Regardless, it is delicious.
 Great for dessert, even better for breakfast the next day.
 Or lunch.
 Ask me how I know.